Category

 As a case in point, who could have predicted the enormous effect COVID-19 would have on the global economy?
 Well, some businesses had already implemented changes after learning the lessons from prior outbreaks of infectious diseases.
 The All England Lawn Tennis Club, the host of the Wimbledon tournament, took out pandemic insurance after the SARS outbreak in 2003.
 Other hosts of major sporting events didn’t have the foresight of Wimbledon’s leadership and lost significant investment after canceled events.
 With applied strategic foresight, Wimbledon was better prepared to adapt during this unprecedented public health crisis that put a stop to all public events.

 Leaders often can’t predict the crises that will impact their organizations, but learning from the emergencies they do weather and putting safeguards in place for the future is a significant step toward building business resilience.
-Many business continuity strategies go hand-in-hand with resilience strategies to mitigate risks.
+Many business continuity solutions and strategies go hand-in-hand with resilience strategies to mitigate risks.

 What Is Business Continuity?